 - Engaging with posts about industry challenges on LinkedIn

-- Attending webinars about general industry issues (not solution-specific)
+- Attending webinars on general industry issues, not solution-specific ones

-- Job postings for roles that would solve the problem
+- Job postings for roles that would address the problem

-- Internal team discussions about challenges (visible through social media)
+- Team discussions about challenges visible through social media

-- Participation in industry forums discussing pain points
+- Participation in industry forums about pain points

 Prospecting Questions for Problem Aware Level

-- “I see you’ve been posting about [specific challenge].
-We’ve helped several [industry] companies solve exactly this issue.
-What approaches have you tried so far?”
+- “I saw you’ve been posting about [specific challenge].
+We’ve helped several [industry] companies work through exactly this.
+What have you tried so far?”

-- “Your recent LinkedIn post about [problem] really resonated with me.
-Most companies in [industry] face this challenge but don’t realize there are proven frameworks to address it.
-What’s been your biggest frustration?”
+- “Your recent LinkedIn post about [problem] resonated.
+Most companies in [industry] face this but don’t realize there are proven ways to deal with it.
+What’s been the biggest frustration?”

-- “Given the [specific problem] you mentioned, have you explored [solution category] solutions?
-We’ve seen companies reduce [pain metric] by [percentage] when they implement the right approach.”
+- “Given the [specific problem] you mentioned, have you looked at [solution category] options?
+Companies that find the right approach typically reduce [pain metric] by [percentage].”

 Engagement Strategy for Problem Aware Prospects